 Five deep sleepers

 Devonta Freeman, RB, Atlanta Falcons: A rookie out of Florida State, Freeman is the favorite to be Steven Jackson's top fantasy handcuff in 2014.
-When you consider Jackson's age and the fact that he missed significant time last season, and it's not out of the realm of possiblity for Freeman to end up seeing a prominent role in Atlanta's backfield.
+When you consider Jackson's age and the fact that he missed significant time last season (and has already missed time this season with a hamstring injury), it's not out of the realm of possiblity for Freeman to end up seeing a prominent role in Atlanta's backfield.
 He's worth a late-round flier.

-Aaron Dobson, WR, New England Patriots: Another second-year wideout, Dobson should be in line for a bigger role in the New England offense in 2014.
-Barring setbacks in his return from foot surgery, he figures to become one of Tom Brady's favorite targets in the pass attack.
-If you're looking to target a young wide receiver during the mid-to-late rounds, Dobson should be near the top of your list.
+Kenbrell Thompkins, WR, New England Patriots: Another second-year wideout, Thompkins should be in line for a bigger role in the New England offense in 2014.
+Many had pegged Aaron Dobson for the breakout role, but while he's missed time returning from a foot injury Thompkins has quietly become one of Tom Brady's favorite targets in the pass attack.
+If you're looking to target a young wide receiver during the mid-to-late rounds, Thompkins should be near the top of your list.

 Justin Hunter, WR, Tennessee Titans: Hunter didn't post eye-popping totals as a rookie, but he did finish strong with a pair of 100-plus yard performances in Tennessee's final six games.
 While he still needs to move past veteran Nate Washington on the depth chart, this talented Tennessee product has a high ceiling in what is his second NFL season (see a trend?).
 Grab Hunter in the late rounds.